guaix-ucm/numina/doc/user/cli.rst

    Generate a template file to be used a requirement file by :program:`numina run`.

+.. option:: -m, --mode

+   Show the recipe that matches the name of the mode

 .. option:: name

    Name of the recipe to show.
 If empty show all recipes.